How do you help patients who show up in the ER 100 times a year?

 "I lived in the emergency room," the 56-year-old remembers.
 "They knew my name."
 Things got so bad, Moore would wait for the ER nurses to turn their backs so he could grab their hand sanitizer and drink it in the hospital bathroom.

-“The Camden Coalition, they came and found me because I was really lost,” Moore said.
-“They saved my life.”
+"The Camden Coalition, they came and found me because I was really lost," Moore says.
+"They saved my life."

 For two decades, hospitals, health insurers and state Medicaid programs across the country have yearned for a way to transform the health of people like Moore as reliably as a pill lowers cholesterol or an inhaler clears the lungs.
 In theory, regularly preventing even a few $10,000-hospital-stays a year for these costly repeat customers could both improve the health of marginalized people and save big dollars.